-On May 14, Duane Rill, secretary-treasurer of the Berry Metal Employees Association, was indicted in U.S. District Court for the Western District of Pennsylvania for embezzling $13,496 in funds from the Cranberry Township, Pa.-based independent union.
-Rill, 51, a resident of Cranberry, allegedly wrote and cashed unauthorized checks and made unauthorized cash withdrawals from a union account during March 2007-November 2009.
-The indictment follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 23, Robert Davis, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen (BLET) Division 644, was indicted in U.S. District Court for the Central District of Illinois for embezzlement of $27,712 in funds from the Galesburg union.
+BLET is a Teamsters affiliate.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡